Taxation Graduate Degree Programs & Schools

 Additionally, many of the above masters in taxation programs (as well as other potential program offerings) may be available with focuses on a variety of disciplines.
 Assurance services and international taxation are just two examples.
 Every school may design their program differently, so it’s best to read course lists and contact an admission advisor before selecting your masters degree in taxation.

 Taxation Doctoral Programs

 Ready to earn your doctorate in taxation?
-Many tax accounting professionals who choose to earn their doctorate in taxation may opt for a J.D., which stands for Juris Doctor or Doctor of Jurisprudence.
+Many tax accounting professionals who choose to earn their doctorate in taxation opt for a J.D., which stands for Juris Doctor or Doctor of Jurisprudence.
 This is a professional doctorate of law, which is typically earned by completing law school.
 J.D. candidates may choose to go on to practice law, or to apply their legal knowledge of taxation in other professional settings.
-If you’re interested in earning your J.D. but haven’t earned your master’s yet, you might even consider dual or continuous programs, as a J.D. in taxation may sometimes be offered in conjunction with an MST or LL.M.
+If you’re interested in earning your J.D. but haven’t earned your master’s yet, you might even consider dual or continuous programs, as a J.D. in taxation may sometimes be offered in conjunction with an MST or LL.M degree.

 Taxation Graduate Certificate Programs

-Potential Formats for Taxation Graduate Certificate Programs
+Potential Formats for Taxation Graduate Degrees

 Whether you’re getting ready to earn your master’s in taxation, your J.D., or a taxation graduate certificate, great programs might be out there that support your goals and interests.
 But what about your schedule and learning preferences?
-Whether you value the structure and services of studying on campus, want the ultimate flexibility of an online program, or fall somewhere in the middle, you might be able to find a great taxation graduate program that fits into your life.
+Whether you value the structure and services of studying on campus, want the ultimate flexibility of an online program, or fall somewhere in the middle, you might be able to find a taxation graduate program that fits into your life.

 On Campus Taxation Graduate Programs

-Online Taxation Graduate Programs
+Online Taxation Graduate Degrees

 Online programs may be offered in two formats: